 - Low: 685

 The Southwest Plus Card is one of our favorite co-brand airline credit cards.
-The card has a welcome bonus of a Companion Pass and 30,000 points, and an annual fee of only $69, most of which is offset by the 3,000 bonus points on account anniversary.
+The card has a welcome bonus of up to 100,000 points, and an annual fee of only $69, most of which is offset by the 3,000 bonus points on account anniversary.